AliNikkhah2001/research_template/docs/index.md

 - `scripts/`: automation such as the README generator

 ## Code modules
-- [ ] **Example Baseline Module** (`code/example-project`) — tags: template, example, baseline
+- [ ] **Starter Module** (`code/starter-module`) — tags: template, starter, module
-  - A placeholder module that shows how to document code entries.
-Include setup steps, expected inputs/outputs, and a pointer to scripts or notebooks inside this folder.
+  - Use this as a pattern for your first code drop: include setup instructions, expected inputs/outputs, and links to scripts or notebooks inside this folder.
+Replace this text with your module description.

 ## Datasets
-- [ ] **Example Dataset Card** (`datasets/example-dataset`) — tags: template, example, manifest
+- [ ] **Starter Dataset Card** (`datasets/starter-dataset`) — tags: template, starter, dataset
-  - Document how to fetch the data (e.g., scripts, buckets, DOIs) and include schema highlights or licensing notes.
-Keep large files out of git; use manifests instead.
+  - Document how to fetch data (scripts, buckets, DOIs), licensing, schema, and checksums.
+Keep raw files out of git; include manifests or download scripts here instead.

 ## Papers
-- [ ] **Example Paper Note** (`papers/example-paper`) — tags: template, review
+- [ ] **Starter Paper Note** (`papers/starter-paper-note`) — tags: template, review, starter
-  - Use this file to jot down key contributions, datasets, and open questions.
-This keeps the main README concise while still surfacing what you have read.
+  - Capture citation, key contributions, datasets, methods, and open questions.
+Link to the DOI instead of embedding PDFs when licensing is unclear.

 ## Models & Training
 - Document experiment configs and link to checkpoints or releases.